ipenas-cl/Tempo-Lang/compiler/PLATFORM_PARITY.md

 ## Architecture for AtomicOS

-The Tempo compiler will be the foundation for AtomicOS development:
+The Chronos compiler will be the foundation for AtomicOS development:

-1. **Bootloader**: Written in Tempo, compiled to flat binary
+1. **Bootloader**: Written in Chronos, compiled to flat binary
-2. **Kernel**: Pure Tempo with deterministic guarantees
+2. **Kernel**: Pure Chronos with deterministic guarantees
-3. **Drivers**: Tempo with hardware abstraction layer
+3. **Drivers**: Chronos with hardware abstraction layer
-4. **Userspace**: All utilities in Tempo
+4. **Userspace**: All utilities in Chronos

 ### Key Requirements for AtomicOS